 - any additive that is necessary to preserve the stability of the chemical element or chemical compound,

 - any solvent that is necessary to preserve the stability or composition of the chemical element or chemical compound, or

 - any impurity that is derived from the production process.

-Substances and mixtures which, in contact with water, emit flammable gases – hazardous products in this hazard class react with water to release flammable gases.
+Substances and mixtures which, in contact with water, emit flammable gases – hazardous products classified in this hazard class react with water to release flammable gases.
 In some cases, the flammable gases may ignite spontaneously (very quickly).
 These products are liquids and solids that, by interaction with water, are liable to become spontaneously flammable or give off flammable gases in dangerous quantities.

 Suitable extinguishing media – see Extinguishing media.